ryan-roche/gophermaps-data/thumbnails/README.md

 /thumbnails

-Thumbnail files go in their respective directories.
+Thumbnails for Areas and Buildings go here, in their respective directories.